labhc-malice/labhc-malice.github.io/_projects/PIMALEA.md

 Partners:

+- JP Colombier (co-coordinator)
-- JP Colombier (co-coordinator)/ LabHC (UJM, CNRS)
+- LabHC (UJM, CNRS)

-"During the past few years, machine learning has beenmassively used to better understand multiscale physics, e.g. (i) by overcoming the limitations of costly numerical solvers of Partial Differential Equations (PDE), (ii) by learning from data the residuals of known physical models or more recently (iii) by discovering the latter explaining the underlying dynamics of observed data.
+"During the past few years, machine learning has been massively used to better understand multiscale physics, e.g. (i) by overcoming the limitations of costly numerical solvers of Partial Differential Equations (PDE), (ii) by learning from data the residuals of known physical models or more recently (iii) by discovering the latter explaining the underlying dynamics of observed data.
 In this context, a new generation